openstack/kuryr-kubernetes/doc/source/devref/service_support.rst

 LBaaSv2 API, so compatible with any LBaaSv2 API provider.
 In order to be compatible with Kubernetes networking, Kuryr-Kubernetes makes sure that services Load Balancers have access to Pods Neutron ports.
-This may be affected once K8s Network Policies will be supported.
+This may be affected once Kubernetes Network Policies will be supported.
-Oslo versioned objects are used to keep translation details in K8s entities annotation.
+Oslo versioned objects are used to keep translation details in Kubernetes entities annotation.
 This will allow future changes to be backward compatible.

 Data Model Translation